Residents ordered to evacuate after fire breaks out at a power plant in Central California

 The incident is not connected to the wildfires in the Los Angeles area, and efforts to contain the blaze are ongoing, the spokesperson confirmed.

-The fire erupted at the facility around 3 p.m., and evacuation orders were issued by 6:30 p.m. due to concerns over hazardous materials and potential chemical releases, the sheriff’s office spokesperson said without detailing which materials were causing concern.
-About 1,500 were impacted by the evacuation orders, said Monterey County Spokesperson Nicholas Pasculli.
+The fire erupted at the facility around 3 p.m., and evacuation orders were issued around 6:30 p.m. due to concerns over hazardous materials and potential chemical releases, the sheriff’s office spokesperson said without detailing which materials were causing concern.
+More than 2,000 people were told to evacuate, the spokesperson said.

+The sheriff’s office deployed drones to assess the severity of the situation and monitor air quality, Monterey County Spokesperson Nicholas Pasculli told CNN.
+Emergency services, including sheriff’s deputies and medical teams, were fully mobilized, Pasculli added.

+The fire is active with no suppression efforts underway, and firefighters believe the best course of action is to allow it to burn, the sheriff’s office spokesperson said.
+Drone footage revealed approximately 40% of the building housing lithium-ion batteries on the property has been consumed by flames, the spokesperson said.

 CNN reached out to the North County Fire Protection District of Monterey for details.